UncleSam1966/LH1000/README.md

+# UPDATE: This works only on firmware below 0.19.07r.
+This latest firmware appears to have patched this vulnerability.

 # Acquiring root access on the Arcadyan LH1000

 To acquire a Telnet connection on port 23, reset the router and take out any sim cards.
 Plug in a LAN cable to access the GUI.